Baldwinma/EKS_cluster/README.md

 This is an eks cluster created using terraform

--The Terraform Configuration has different modules to help macke this reusable in different environments such as DEV, PROD, STAGING
+-The Terraform Configuration has different modules to help make this reusable in different environments such as DEV, PROD, STAGING

 -For simplicity Authentication can be done from the command line using the
     aws configure command